klappstuhlpy/Twitch-Youtube-Live-Notification-Extensions/README.md

 ### Twitch-Youtube-Live-Notification-Extension
-Those are two "Extensions" written for the discord.py library where the Bot sends automatically a Message wheter a User is currently Live Streaming.
+Those are two "Extensions" written for the discord.py library where the Bot automatically sends a Message as soon as a user/channel entered in the config file goes live.

 # Setup